Numberjacks: The Meanies

-The Numbertaker (portrayed by Ross Mullan) - A tall human who wears a white coat and hat, is normally taking numbers or "numbers of things", and has a rather sinister street performer side about him.
+Numbertaker (portrayed by Ross Mullan) - A tall, silent human who wears a white coat and hat, is normally taking numbers or "numbers of things", and has a rather sinister street performer side about him.
 He holds a number of attachments to take away numbers, including a vacuum-cleaner, a magnet, a net, a hook, and his “number sucker-upper”.
 On some occasions, he may transition himself to the "Numbermaker" and make numbers and add "numbers of things" instead.